- Class Features

 Bard – The CHA investment is too high for the typical Barbarian to make.
 Whilst this makes for a flavourful style of character, the mechanics don’t interact all that well.
 Since you cannot cast spells whilst Raging, it becomes tough to really justify the experience.
 Still, this is a path you can consider if you want to be more of a skill monkey, or perhaps have a small selection of spells to use in instances when you aren’t Raging.

 Cleric – The Wis requirement may be a little tough for some races/builds, but it should at least be doable.
-The biggest issue you run into is that you don’t gain as much s other classes when you hit this route.
+The biggest issue you run into is that you don’t gain as much as other classes when you go down this route.
 Most others are looking for Martial Weapons (which you have) or Heavy Armour (which you don’t want).
 That being said, the Nature Domain is pretty thematically appropriate, and while it makes you an atypical Barbarian, the Divine Strike ability at 8th level can be a fun thing to have.

 Druid – I’ll admit to a level of bias with this one.
 I love the idea of a shape shifting Bear Barbarian.
 A raging bear is just so much fun in my mind.
 Like the Cleric, the 13 Wis is a little build dependant, so it may not be the best choice.
-Look a little further below for more thoughts on this specific pairing.

 Fighter – By far the most natural choice.
 Even just a few Fighter levels can give you a ton of versatility in your play style.
 The Champion sub-class may be your more typical match thematically, but I’m a huge fan of going the Battle Master route.
 Having on demand abilities that cause effects and up damage are great, especially when the recharge on a short rest.
 Most Barbarians won’t have the Int to make it as an Eldritch Knight, though it may actually be possible to do so using only Abjuration spells.